List of Case Closed characters: Kazunobu Chiba

 Kazunobu Chiba (千葉 和伸, Chiba Kazunobu) is Takagi's partner and colleague.
 He is a light-hearted officer and a fan of tokusatsu shows who mostly makes cameo appearances as an officer in the background.
 He had a crush on a girl named Naeko Miike when he was young and shared mutual affection.
 Unbeknownst to him, Naeko Miike recently transferred to the Tokyo Metropolitan Police Department.
+Naeko Miike and Kazunobu Chiba are currently an official couple.